anvithak7/Instagram/README.md

 - [X] Run your app on your phone and use the camera to take the photo
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [X] Show the username and creation time for each post
-- [X] User can use a Tab Bar to switch between a Home Feed tab (all posts) and a Profile tab (only posts published by the current user)
+- [X] User can use a Tab Bar to switch between a Home Feed tab (all posts) and a Profile tab (only posts published by the current user (work in progress))
 - User Profiles:
-  - [X] Allow the logged in user to add a profile photo
+  - [X] Allow the logged in user to add and edit a profile photo
   - [X] Display the profile photo with each post
   - [X] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse